SrdjaNinkovic/Coinsnap-Paywall/README.md

 * Set your price!
 * Select the currency in which the price is to be displayed
 * Set the duration of the activation and
-* select the color scheme of the paywall.
+* Select the color scheme of the paywall.

-Now you can copy the shortcode at the bottom and use it in your content!
+Now you can copy the shortcode at the bottom and use it in your content.